Luis Enrique Profile

 As a player, Luis Enrique earned 62 caps for Spain and played for both Barcelona and Real Madrid, and his coaching career has also seen more than a handful of notable achievements.

-He started his senior career turning out in midfield for his hometown club Sporting Gijon before catching the eye of Real Madrid.
+Luis Enrique started his senior career in midfield for his hometown club Sporting Gijon before catching the eye of Real Madrid.

 At Real, he would rise to international level, but in 1996 he left the club on a free, joining Barcelona and letting slip that he felt unappreciated in the Spanish capital.